oracle/node-oracledb/doc/src/user_guide/connection_handling.rst

       *SELF*.
 You can specify the purity using the ``POOL_PURITY`` parameter in the connection string to override the default purity value.

-Note that it is recommended to use :ref:`connpooling` over implicit connection pooling.
+Note that it is recommended to use :ref:`connection pooling <connpooling>` over implicit connection pooling.

 .. _privconn: